gcallah/work/chaps/weber.md

 factors.

+### Various and Sundry

+Here I will take up a number of authors who only provide limited examples of misinterpreting Weber, and thus do not require a section of their own.

+Let us begin with Winthrop S. Hudson, who first asserts, "Weber set forth the thesis that Calvinism was the parent of modern capitalism" (1959: 56).
+But, as we have seen, this was quite defintely *not* what Weber "set forth": he thought that Puritanism was a *factor* in the birth of modern capitalism.
+He further contends that when the modern capitalist spirit was fully embraced, "Puritanism ceased to be Puritanism" (1959: 61).
+But, of course, Weber knew this, and described it.
+Hudson actually devotes most of his time critiquing Tawney, and one suspects he really only knew of Weber through him.

 ## Weber's Mirror-Image: Marxists and the Protestant Ethic

 Interestingly, Marxists represent a significant body of commentators who agree with Weber on the relationship between